 Home and Remote Learning

 Students need to form the expectation and habit of working regularly at home.
 This begins in year 7 with home learning and will eventually be swapped for revision in readiness for assessments, examinations and of course GCSEs.
-It is far easier to form this habits at the start of secondary school, aged 11, than after three years age 14.
+It is far easier to form these habits at the start of secondary school, aged 11, than after three years aged 14.
 The time spent working out of lessons is vital to students embedding the skills that are being learnt during their contact time with their teacher.
 That said, home learning is also an opportunity to build a love for a subject and allows students to dig deeper into a topic or process.

 Students during their KS4 years will not be able to retain the pre-requisite knowledge without re-visiting this knowledge outside of lessons, and these habits of continuing their learning outside of the classroom need to be formed gradually.

 Home learning will always have one of these purposes:

 - Flipped Learning

 Home learning will be set once a week for the following lengths: